Get a huge list of Easter basket ideas for teenagers and tweens!

 - Small Sports Gear: Things like a baseball glove or a mouth guard are small and great for a basket.
 Plus, it wouldn’t hurt to protect those teeth, would it?

 - Small Gaming System: A handheld gaming device like the Nintendo Switch.
+Even this old school Game Boy replica is a lot of fun for kids!

 - Reusable Water Bottle: Hello hydro flask!
 Save the environment from all of that plastic, and get your teen to drink more water!
 It’s a win-win!
 Insulated stainless steel bottles are great because they can keep drinks cold or warm for hours.